 - Acne can be cleared by sun tanning

-Three Proven Acne Treatment
+Three Proven Acne Treatments

 - Acne products are commonly found off the shelves, and many contain benzoyl peroxide (BPO).
 BPO is an excellent topical treatment for mild forms of acne as it is anti-bacterial and helps gets rid of white/back heads.
 BPO however, can cause skin sensitivity and dryness, so you should start gently and gradually to the affected areas.
 The other acne products are prescribed by a doctor and may contain an antibiotic and/or retinoid (a Vitamin A) for moderate forms of acne.

 - Oral Antibiotics are useful for inflammatory acne to reduce the bacteria and inflammation.
 While oral antibiotics are a good option for moderate inflammatory acne, they should be combined with topical acne products such as BPO to reduce bacterial resistance.
 Oral antibiotics are associated with some side effects such as nausea, gastric discomfort, diarrhoea, and vaginal yeast infection.
 Some oral antibiotics may not be suitable if you are pregnant or breastfeeding.
+Increasingly, there has been an upswing in the rates in antibiotic resistant acne, reducing the effectiveness of antibiotics in many individuals.

 - Oral Retinoids is a form of Vitamin A, and is one of the most effective acne treatment medication, especially severe acne.
 It is effective because it treats the 4 abnormal processes of acne such as clogged pores, sebum production, infection and inflammation.
 Most patients see a dramatic improvement in their acne, with up to 70-80% cured of acne with a course of this medication.
 With successful treatment, there is a reduction in the levels of anxiety and depression experienced as well.3 Of course, this medication is not without its side effects.
 The most common is dryness of the skin, lips, nose and eyes.
 It may cause joint aches and temporary flare of your acne.
 Most importantly, oral retinoids should never be taken if you may be pregnant as it has a high risk of causing fetal abnormalities.